29 Secret Benefits of Massage Therapy Almost No One Talks About

 Secret #4 – Calming Care for Cancer Patients

-Those fighting cancer need every tool available at their disposal.
+Those fighting cancers need every tool available at their disposal.
 Massage therapy has been found to be very useful in multiple areas for those with cancer, including pain reduction, fewer episodes of fatigue, and providing emotional comfort, as shown in this study.
+(6)

-A meta-analysis of studies found that massage offered short-term benefits when it came to feelings of wellbeing and reduction of symptoms from common cancer treatments.
+A meta-analysis of studies (7) found that massage offered short-term benefits when it came to feelings of well-being and reduction of symptoms from common cancer treatments.

 Secret #5 – Kicks Migraines and Headaches to the Curb

-Tension headaches respond remarkably well to myofascial trigger point massage, as shown in this study, while other studies, such as this one, found that 30-minute massages performed twice weekly resulted in fewer migraines, less pain, and more headache free days.
+Tension headaches respond remarkably well to myofascial trigger point massage, as shown in this study (8), while other studies, such as this one (9), found that 30-minute massages performed twice weekly resulted in fewer migraines, less pain, and more headache-free days.

 Secret #6 – Magnificent for Stopping Arthritis Pain